iitanmay/iitanmay.com/_research/channel_flow.md

     This image can also have a caption.
 It's like magic.
 </div>

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
+You can also put regular text between your rows of images.
-Say you wanted to write a bit about your research before you posted the rest of the images.
+Say you wanted to write a little bit about your research before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your research, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">